William M. Daley: Early life and education

-Daley was born on August 9, 1948, in Chicago, the youngest of seven children born to Richard J. Daley, who served as the Mayor of Chicago from 1955 to 1976, and Eleanor "Sis" Daley.
+Daley was born in Chicago on August 9, 1948.
+He is the youngest of seven children of Richard J. Daley and Eleanor "Sis" Daley.
+His father served as the Mayor of Chicago from 1955 to 1976.
 He is the brother of former Illinois legislator John P. Daley and former Chicago mayor Richard M. Daley.

-He graduated from St. Ignatius College Prep in 1966, with a B.A. degree from Loyola University Chicago and a J.D. degree from John Marshall Law School.
+He was raised in the neighborhood of Bridgeport on Chicago's South Side.
+He graduated from St. Ignatius College Prep in 1966 and obtained a bachelor's degree from Loyola University Chicago in 1970.

-Daley later accepted an honorary Doctor of Law degree from John Marshall Law School.
-He practiced law privately with the firm Daley and George, except for a three-year period between 1977 and 1980, during which he served on the Advisory Council of Economic Opportunity.
+Daley received a Juris Doctor degree from the John Marshall Law School (now the University of Illinois Chicago School of Law) and practiced at the law firm Daley and George.
+Between 1977 and 1980, he stepped down from the firm to serve on the Advisory Council of Economic Opportunity.

+Daley managed his brother Richard M. Daley's campaign in the 1980 Cook County State's Attorney election, which Richard won and served as state attorney from 1981 to 1989.
+This was the first election in which a family member of former mayor Richard J. Daley ran for Chicago or Cook County politics.
+Daley continued to assist in his brother Richard's political campaigns, notably during his campaigns for mayor of Chicago, which his brother lost in 1983 but won in 1989.

-Professional career
+Business career

-Daley became associated with the Amalgamated Bank of Chicago, where he was the first vice chairman from 1989 to 1990 and then president and chief operating officer from 1990 to 1993.
-Daley returned to the practice of law as a partner with the firm Mayer, Brown & Platt from 1993 to 1997.
+Daley is a former banker and served on the executive committee of JPMorgan Chase & Co.
+Daley served the Amalgamated Bank of Chicago as the first vice chairman from 1989 to 1990, and was the bank's president and chief operating officer from 1990 to 1993.
+Afterwards, Daley began practicing law again, working as a partner with the firm Mayer, Brown & Platt from 1993 to 1997.

 Daley was appointed to the board of Fannie Mae in 1993 by President Bill Clinton, serving until 1997.